repoze/repoze.what/docs/source/Manual/GettingStarted.rst

-The authentication framework (:mod:`repoze.who`) only deals with the :term:`source` (or sources) that handle your users' credentials, while the authorization framework (:mod:`repoze.what`) deals with both the source(s) that handle your groups and those that handle your permissions.
+The authentication framework (:mod:`repoze.who`) only deals with the :term:`sources <source>` that handle your users' credentials, while the authorization framework (:mod:`repoze.what`) deals with both the :term:`sources <source>` that handle your groups and those that handle your permissions.

 Sample sources
 ~~~~~~~~~~~~~~